jscad/OpenJSCAD.org/packages/desktop/README.md

 ![dark ui](./docs/jscad-desktop-dark.jpg)

-> Experimental desktop jscad (openjscad) client, built using Electron
+> Experimental desktop JSCAD (openjscad) client, built using Electron

 A LOT OF THE THINGS HERE CAN AND WILL CHANGE!!
 This softare is pre-alpha, use at your own risk etc !